jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 +++

-Each of the data variables can be accessed as a single `xarray.DataArray` similar to selecting dictionaries or DataFrames:
+Each of the data variables can be accessed as a single `xarray.DataArray` similar to selecting from dictionaries or columns from DataFrames:

 ```{code-cell} ipython3
 type(ds["precipitation"]), type(ds["temperature"])